 Urban residents in China that are not covered by the 1989 Administrative Measure on State Provision of Healthcare and the 1997 Circular on Reimbursement Coverage of Large Medical Equipment under State Provision of Healthcare are covered by one of two nationwide public medical insurance schemes, which are the Urban Employees Basic Medical Insurance Program and the Urban Residents Basic Medical Insurance Program.
 Rural residents in China are covered under a new Rural Cooperative Medical Program launched in 2003.
 The Urban Employees Basic Medical Insurance Program, which covers employed urban residents, partially reimburses urban workers for treatments utilizing linear accelerators and gamma knife systems and diagnostic imaging services utilizing CT and MRI scanners, with reimbursement levels varying from province to province.
-However, diagnostic imaging services utilizing PET and PET-CT scans are currently not reimbursable under the Urban Employees Basic Medical Insurance Program.
-For urban non-workers who are covered by the Urban Residents Basic Medical Insurance Program and rural residents who are covered by the new Rural Cooperative Medical Program, the types of cancer diagnosis and radiotherapy treatments that are covered are generally set with reference to the policy for urban employees in the same region of the country.
+However, diagnostic imaging services utilizing PET and PET-CT scans are currently not reimbursable under the Urban Employees Basic Medical Insurance Program, the types of cancer diagnosis and radiotherapy treatments that are covered are generally set with reference to the policy for urban employees in the same region of the country.
 However, the reimbursement levels for covered medical expenses for urban non-workers and rural residents, which vary widely from region to region and treatment to treatment, are generally lower than those for urban employees in the same region.
 Currently no reimbursement is available for proton beam therapy treatments.
 The table below summarizes certain key aspects of these three medical insurance programs:

-Launch Time Urban Employees Basic Medical Insurance Program 1998 Urban Residents Basic Medical Insurance Program 2007 Rural Cooperative Medical Program 2003 Participants Urban employees Urban non-employees Rural residents Participation Mandatory Voluntary Voluntary Number of People covered in 2010 Approximately 237 million (36% of China's urban population) Approximately 195 million (29% of China's urban population) Approximately 815 million (96% of China's rural population) Total reimbursement amount RMB280 billion in 2009 N/A RMB66.2 billion in 2010 Funding Employers and employees: Households and the government: Individuals and the government: • employer contributes approximately 6% of each employee's total salary; and monthly premium are paid by each household; and individual pays no less than RMB20 per year and local government subsidizes no less than RMB40 per person annually; and
+Urban Employees Basic Medical Insurance Program Urban Residents Basic Medical Insurance Program Rural Cooperative Medical Program Launch Time 1998 2007 2003 Participants Urban employees Urban non-employees Rural residents Participation Mandatory Voluntary Voluntary Number of People covered in 2010 Approximately 237 million (36% of China's urban population) Approximately 195 million (29% of China's urban population) Approximately 815 million (96% of China's rural population) Total reimbursement amount RMB280 billion in 2009 N/A RMB66.2 billion in 2010 Funding Employers and employees: Households and the government: Individuals and the government: • employer contributes approximately 6% of each employee's total salary; and • monthly premium are paid by each household; and individual pays no less than RMB20 per year and local government subsidizes no less than RMB40 per person annually; and